Deformed SPDE models with an application to spatial modeling of significant wave height

-For the evaluation of the inner products in Equation \eqref{eq:FEMformulation} the spatially varying parameters are in Section \ref{sec:application} approximated as constant over each triangle.
-This means that the inner products needed to compute $K$ only corresponds to computing integrals of at most two linear function on each triangle.

 Equation \eqref{eq:FEMformulation} provides an approximation of the solution when $\smooth = 2$.
-For models where $\smooth$ is an even integer \citet{lit:lindgren} showed how a solution can be expressed by recursively applying $\mathcal{L}$ several times.
-Also for $\smooth$ being an odd integer, a similar construct could be achieved by considering the least squares solution to $\mathcal{L}^{1/2}X = \noise$ and then considering recursive solutions to this.
-This is possible also for our anisotropic model since $\mathcal{L}^{\smooth/2}$ is self-adjoint.
-For any integer valued $\smooth$, this scheme yields the precision matrices $Q^{(1)} = K$ for $\smooth = 1$, $Q^{(2)} = KC^{-1}K$ for $\smooth = 2$, and $Q^{(\smooth)} = KC^{-1}Q_{\smooth - 2}C^{-1}K$ for $\smooth = 3, 4, \ldots$.
+For models where $\smooth$ is an even integer \citet{lit:lindgren} showed how a solution can be expressed by recursively applying $\damp^{2/\alpha}\mathcal{L}$ several times.
+Also for $\smooth$ being an odd integer, a similar construct could be achieved by considering the least squares solution to $\damp^{1/2}\mathcal{L}^{1/2}X = \noise$ and then considering recursive solutions to this.
+This is possible also for our anisotropic model if $\kappa$ is piecewise constant.
+Hence, for any integer-valued $\alpha$, this scheme yields the precision matrices $Q^{(1)} := K$ for $\alpha = 1$, $Q^{(2)} := KC^{-1}K$ for $\alpha = 2$, and integer precision matrices recursively being defined as $Q^{(\alpha)} := KC^{-1}Q^{(\alpha-2)}$ for $\alpha \in \{ 3, 4, \ldots \}$.
 These matrices become less sparse as $\smooth$ is increased.
 However, the computational complexity of using the approximation for inference will be $\mathcal{O}(N^{3/2})$ but with a larger constant due to less sparsity for larger $\smooth$.
-This should be compared to the standard cubic increase in computational cost for general covariance based methods in spatial statistics \citep{lit:rue}.
+This should be compared to the standard cubic increase in computational cost for general covariance based methods~\citep{lit:rue}.